 Thursday, Jan.
-18: 6:30 pm social, 7 pm membership meeting, Clayton Community Center
+18: 6:30 pm social, 7 pm membership meeting and election of officers, Clayton Community Center

 Saturday, Jan.
 27: 9 am - 3 pm, Campaign Training, Richmond Heights Community Center

 Saturday, April 14: Gutsy Women Brunch/Fundraiser, Moulin

 Thursday, May 17: 6:30 pm social, 7 pm membership meeting, Webster Groves Public Library